Nickchapman3773/Uranium-Fever/docs/modquickreference.md

   - Hold `Tab`.

 - **Pip-Boy Vendor Radio:**
+  - Available in the optional separator.
   - Allows for purchasing of items directly through the Pip-Boy, though for a far higher cost than those purchased through normal barter.
   - Adding Vendors: Stand near a vendor, open the Pip-Boy Radio tab, press `Q`, select Settings, select Add Vendor, select the desired vendor.
   - Purchasing from Vendors: Open the Pip-Boy Radio tab, press `Q`, select the desired vendor.

 - **Pip-Boy Weapon Mod Vendor:**
+  - Available in the optional separator.
   - Allows for purchasing of weapon mods directly through the Pip-Boy, though for a far higher cost than those purchased through normal barter or Mod Delivery.
   - Mouse over target weapon, press Activate (`E`), select desired mod, select Yes.